Bli-AIk/Undertale-Changer-Template/PLAN.md

 ### Accessibility
 - [ ] Add narrator
-- [ ] Add color blindness filter
+- [ ] Add colorblind filter

-## Other Categories
+## Other
 ### Project Localization
-- [x] Merge Chinese and English branches, replacing comment text via scripts
+- [x] Merge Chinese and English branches by replacing comments through scripts

 ### Cleanup and Maintenance
-- [x] Delete unnecessary original textures
+- [x] Remove redundant original textures

-### Tutorials
+### Tutorial
 - [ ] New wiki and video tutorials

 ---

-[^1]: Primarily will add functionalities like calculating beats.
+[^1]: Mainly will add features such as calculating the number of beats.
-[^2]: Will try to add two options in the settings to allow you to use pixel-perfect filters / scale up to a larger resolution from 640x480 instead of directly using a larger resolution to save performance.
+[^2]: Will attempt to add two additional options in the settings that allow you to use pixel-perfect filters / magnify to a larger resolution from 640x480, instead of directly using a larger resolution, to save performance.
-[^3]: This script will encapsulate all Unity's Debug related functions for use, which are only executed in the editor.
+[^3]: This script will encapsulate all of Unity's Debug-related functions for use, and these functions will only execute within the editor.
-[^4]: That is, allow multiple battles and multiple engagements within the game.
+[^4]: This allows for multiple battles within the game and multiple combats.
-[^5]: Localization personnel can preview localized support for players by releasing a CC subtitle preview version before formal embedding, after the translation is completed.
+[^5]: Localization personnel can provide localization support to players in advance by releasing CC subtitle preview versions during the stage when translations are completed but not officially embedded.